nLab strongly extensional function

 Examples

-If XX has decidable equality, then the negation of equality is a (in fact the unique) tight apartness on XX, and any function from XX to any set YY (with any tight apartness on YY) must be strongly extensional.
+If XX has decidable equality and negation of equality is an apartness relation, then the negation of equality is a (in fact the unique) decidable tight apartness relation on XX, and any function from XX to any set YY with a tight apartness relation on YY must be strongly extensional.

 Any pointwise-continuous function between metric spaces is strongly extensional.
 Using countable choice and Markov's principle (or actually weak versions thereof), it follows that any function to a metric space from a complete metric space (regardless of continuity!?) is strongly extensional.